te0006/micropython-ota-updater-gogs/README.md

 src.main.start(env=env, requests=lib.requests, logger=logger, time=t, updater=updater)
 ```

+Note: main.py and boot.py in the pyboard's root directory are never overwritten by the OTA update; they remain as they were transferred by `make rsync` .

 ## Secrets

-Use `src/env.py` to store secrets that will be passed to `main.start()` so they do not need be stored in the main repository.
-This file is not updated via OTA and needs to be replaced manually by flashing.
+The files `src/wifisettings.py` and `src/nodesettings.py` are used to store secrets that will be used to configure the pyboard's WiFi, or will be passed to `main.start()`, respectively.
+These files SHALL NOT be stored in the repository, and so they will not be updated via OTA.
+Thus they need to be transferred/updated manually by `make rsync`.

 ## Interval Updating